open-web3-stack/open-runtime-module-library/rewards/README.md

 ### Single asset algorithm

-If to consider single pool with single rewards assets, generally it will behave as next:
+If to consider single pool with single reward asset, generally it will behave as next:

 ```python
 from collections import defaultdict